kutayeroglu/t-seconds-of-fame/README.md

 Summary
 --
 What works:
-PART1
+PART1 and PART2 works as described in the pdf.

 What partially works:
-PART2
+Logging.

 What does not work:
-When a breaking news event occur the current commentator is interrupted.
-However, during the the breaking news event commentators can still talk.
+-

 0 answers case:

-Breaking news event:
+Breaking news event: Works as intended.